 Important!
-Please use the course number as part of the subject line for your emails.
-This will ensure a faster reply as my electronic correspondence gets sorted automatically.
+Please include the course number in the email subject line.
+This will ensure a faster reply as my e-mails get sorted automatically.

-Due to privacy guidelines, you should use your university email account for contacting me.
+Due to privacy guidelines, you must use your university email account for contacting me.

 Make an appointment